Why Your LinkedIn Profile Needs More Love

 How often should I update my LinkedIn profile?

-What if I don’t have impressive projects yet?
+What if I don’t have major projects yet?

 Can LinkedIn activity hurt my job search?